ls1intum/Artemis/docs/dev/setup.rst

 Configure API Endpoints:
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The Apollon conversion service is running on a dedicated machine and is adressed via HTTP.
+The Apollon conversion service is running on a dedicated machine and is addressed via HTTP.
 We need to extend the configuration in the file ``src/main/resources/config/application-artemis.yml`` like so: